Permissions and privacy

 Yes.
 You can use your browser's extension settings page to make the extension run only on certain websites.

-Right-click the Briskine icon in the browser toolbar on the top-right, and press Manage Extensions.
+On Google Chrome, right-click the Briskine icon in the browser toolbar on the top-right, and press Manage Extensions.

 In the Site access section, select On specific sites.
 You'll then be able to add sites where you want to use Briskine.